jjcachia/GiG_DS_Apprentice_Task/README.md

 ### Running the Project

+#### Requirments
+- Python 3.12

-#### Environment Setup (using '.venv')
+~~#### Environment Setup (using '.venv')
-The project includes a Python virtual environment in '.venv' which is used to run the project.
+The project includes a Python virtual environment in '.venv' which is used to run the project.~~

 #### Environment Setup (manual)
-Install dependencies by running the below in terminal
+Create a virtual environment and install dependencies by running the below in terminal

+> python -m venv .venv
+> source .venv/bin/activate
 > pip install -r requirements.txt

 #### Preprocessing the Data